-Install the Kakute F4 AIO in your quadcopter frame.
+Install the Kakute F7 AIO in your quadcopter frame.
 Do not completely reassemble the frame.
-Leave the Kakute F4 AIO accessible so that you can solder wires to it.
-For example, leave the top plate of your frame off, or remove the camera pod of an X-style frame so that you are working only with the base-plate.
+Leave the Kakute F7 AIO accessible so that you can solder wires to it.
+For example, leave the top plate of your frame off so that you are working only with the base-plate.

-Having the Kakute F4 AIO mounted in the frame will allow you to ensure that wire lengths are correct as you solder accessories to the board.
+Having the Kakute F7 AIO mounted in the frame will allow you to ensure that wire lengths are correct as you solder accessories to the board.
 When in doubt, it's always better to leave a little extra wire.

-Be 100% sure that the front-facing arrow on the Kakute F4 AIO faces the front of the quadcopter!
+Be 100% sure that the front-facing arrow on the Kakute F7 AIO faces the front of the quadcopter!
 If for some reason this is not possible, then you must use Cleanflight or Betaflight's "board align" feature to compensate.